- Similar to town halls, but with some tweaks.

 - Optimize visibility.
 Unlike in town halls, you want your presence as a group to be recognizable and attention-getting at this event.
 It may make sense to stick together as a group, wear relatively similar clothing/message shirts, and carry signs in order to be sure that your presence is noticeable.

-- Be prepared to interrupt and insist on your right to be heard.
+- Be prepared to insist on your right to be heard.
 Since you won’t get the mic at an event like this, you have to attract attention to yourself and your message.
 Agree beforehand with your group on a simple message focused on a current or upcoming issue.
-Coordinate with each other to chant this message during any public remarks that your MoC makes.
-This can be difficult and a bit uncomfortable.
+Coordinate with each other regarding signage, buttons, or to chant this message during any public remarks that your MoC makes.
 But it sends a powerful message to your MoC that they won’t be able to get press for other events until they address your concerns.

 - Identify, and try to speak with, reporters on the scene.
 Be polite and friendly, and stick to your message.
 For example, “We’re here to remind Congresswoman Sara that her constituents are opposed to Medicare cuts.”
 You may want to research in advance which local reporters cover MoC's or relevant beats, so that you know who to look for.